How to Make an LED Blink with a Raspberry Pi Using the Viam App

 You can now select Set to control the status of your pin to high.
 It will look like this:

 After setting your pin to high the LED should illuminate.
 You can play around with values low and high by setting them differently, and you will see your LED toggle on and off.

 Congratulations!
 If you have followed along, you have just successfully used Viam to make an LED blink with a Raspberry Pi!
 Hopefully, you have learned how the GPIO on a Raspberry Pi works, and how to build circuits for LED bulbs.

 You are ready for your next robotics project.
 We recommend that you check out the next part in this series, How to Make an LED Blink with a Raspberry Pi and the Viam SDK, where you will learn how to use the Viam SDK to control a Raspberry Pi robot with Go or Python.

-If you are looking for some more projects that would be a great next step in your journey of learning about how to build robots, we would recommend that you check out one of following Tutorial List.
+If you are looking for some more projects that would be a great next step in your robotics journey, check out our other tutorials.

-If you want to connect with other developers learning how to build robots or if you have any issues whatsoever getting Viam set up, let us know on the Viam Community Slack3, and we will be happy to help you get up and running
+If you want to connect with other developers learning how to build robots or if you have any issues whatsoever getting Viam set up, let us know on the Viam Community Slack, and we will be happy to help you get up and running.